ka-chang/turtles/README.md

 # Turtles

 Turtle powered eink screen scrubber, busting ghosts to your specifications (and sometimes on a timer, if you wish).

+:ghost: :zap: :turtle:

 # Instructions